-Iowa Biosciences Academy (IBA) is a highly competitive undergraduate research and academic enrichment program funded by the National Institutes of Health.
-The program identifies academically talented undergraduate, underrepresented students who aspire to research careers and gives them first-rate training that facilitates entry into doctoral programs in biomedical, behavioral, and biophysical sciences.
+Iowa Biosciences Academy (IBA) is a competitive undergraduate research and academic enrichment program funded by the National Institutes of Health (NIH).
+The program identifies academically talented underrepresented junior and senior college students who aspire to research careers and gives them first-rate training that facilitates entry into doctoral programs in biomedical, behavioral, and biophysical sciences.

-Iowa Biosciences Academy students have opportunities to work in research laboratories with faculty mentors during the course of their undergraduate careers.
+Students have opportunities to work in research laboratories with faculty mentors during the course of their undergraduate careers.
 The program's faculty represents a broad range of disciplines in the basic and biomedical sciences.
-IBA students also benefit from specialized course work, career counseling, and academic advising for biomedical and bioscience careers.
+IBA students also benefit from specialized coursework, career counseling, and academic advising for biomedical and bioscience careers.

-During spring semester, IBA students enroll in IBA:1041 IBA Student Development Seminar (1 s.h.), which is designed to help them navigate their laboratory rotations.
-They also enroll in IBA:3992 IBA Research in Biomedical Science (0 s.h.) and complete a research rotation.
-The rotation, which is set up by IBA staff, introduces students to laboratory research at the University.
+Each semester, IBA students enroll in IBA:1041 IBA Student Development Seminar (1 s.h.), which is a professional development course designed to help them navigate their laboratory work, mentor/mentee relationships, apply to graduate school, and distill scientific research.
+They also enroll in IBA:3992 IBA Research in Biomedical Science (0 s.h.) to denote research done in a laboratory.

 - have a strong interest in pursuing a research career;